Cruella de Vil dreamed of cruelty to dogs. Suella de Vil is even worse | Tom Peck

 Elsewhere, the usual hell continues to break out.
 The 45p tax U-turn was, according to Suella Braverman, a “coup” forced on Truss and Kwarteng by selfish backbenchers who don’t have the courage to ride out being 33 points behind in the polls and therefore definitely losing their jobs.

 Indeed, denying is all the prime minister wants to do.
 Indeed, she has slipped into her own private reality.
 In a lunchtime interview, she was asked four times whether she still “trusts” her chancellor.
-She was asked it because she has decide to blame either he or his deputy Chris Philip in strict rotation for the 45p tax cut policy that has killed her premiership before it begun.
+She was asked it because she has decided to blame either him or his deputy Chris Philp in strict rotation for the 45p tax cut policy that has killed her premiership before it began.

 Suella Braverman’s “dream” is different.
 Her “dream”, she said, was this: “I want to see a Telegraph front page, by Christmas, of the first deportation flight to Rwanda.
 That’s my dream, that’s my obsession.”